Methane Sensor¶

 Written by Grace Lo & Alina Wang

 The methane recording procedure was developed and tested on the Figaro NGM2611-E13 Methane Sensor Module.
 It is pre-calibrated at controlled humidity and temperature and outputs continuous analog results, ideal for detecting changes.
 The NGM2611-E13 has been used in previous research, including the original flux chamber prototype.
-As such, it has a known calibration method and are readily deployable.
+As such, it has a known calibration method and is readily deployable.
 The data is provided in raw values to reduce compuation on the device and give users the autonomy to post-process as they see fit.
-It is important to note that when energizing the sensor after a period of inactivation, the resistance drops significantly causing high voltage readings.
-However after a moment of recovery, it will stabilize and be ready for data collection.
-Current lab testing (in absense of varying methane concentrations) has shown values ranging from 25 to 310, with the output generally hovering at approximately 20 to 40.
+It is important to note that the sensor requires approximately 4-6 minutes of warm-up time to stabilize readings after a 90-day period of inactivation (see technical information of the TGS2611-E00.
+The flux chamber accounts for this by beginning the sequence with airing out the chamber for an extended period of time, which gives time for the sensor elements to warm-up and prepare for measurements.
+Current lab testing (in absense of varying methane concentrations) has shown values ranging from 300 to 500.

 Pin Connections¶